nickpreston24/evantage/README.md

 ## Features

 ### Call tracking
-- [ ] Create a button for each telephone number you upload to google sheets, csv, etc.
+- [x] Create a button for each telephone number you upload to google sheets, csv, etc.
+  - [ ] In addition to a call btn, I'd like a link for "Add as Contact" on my phone, if possible. (idk how, but I'd imagine highlighting it will work) - p4.
-- [ ] Provide a link to google maps for addresses.
+- [ ] Provide a link to google maps for addresses. - p2
   -  I'd love to be able to upload a csv of leads and have the address, call button ready to go.
-- [ ] Address lookup:
+- [ ] Address lookup: p4
-  - [ ] Parse the years been in business
+  - [ ] Parse the years been in business - p4
-  - [ ] Parse the hours of operation (so you're not wasting calls)
+  - [ ] Parse the hours of operation (so you're not wasting calls) - p4
-    - [ ] Grey out (disable) the call button, if not within hours.
+    - [ ] Grey out (disable) the call button, if not within hours. - p4
     - [ ] Using htmx polling, refresh these call buttons, checking to see if we're within hours.
     - [ ] Maybe provide a status: "Available" or something.
 ### Leads Generation